ThunderbirdMB/thunderbirdmb.github.io/pages/about.md

 <div class="small-12 medium-8 large-8 columns" markdown="1">

 ## Where We Perform
-The bulk of our performances take place at UBC Thunderbirds athletics events, including football, hockey, basketball, volleyball, rugby and soccer!
+The bulk of our performances take place at UBC Thunderbirds athletics events, including football, hockey, basketball, volleyball, rugby, and soccer!
 Even our musicians who never watched sports before attending UBC find that they love cheering on the teams of Canada's most successful university athletics program!
 Along with our Athletics gigs, we have also performed for other groups on campus, such as our parent organization the Alma Mater Society, Blank Vinyl Project, and UBC Residence Life.
 We've even performed a few off campus gigs in Richmond and Downtown Vancouver!

 If you would like the band to perform at your event, email us and we will let you know our availability We typically charge a small, negotiable performance fee.